nofacer/tdd-locker-robot-java/task/ task-locker.md

 ## Task 10
 Given user is requesting a box, it should print error message, when there are not available boxes.

+# Task 11
+Given user is requesting a box, it should give user a ticket, when there are available boxes.